 While a whole house water filter system will reduce many contaminants, including chlorine, from your water, many homeowners want the most comprehensive filters for their drinking water in the kitchen.
-Installing a state-of-the-art reverse osmosis system under your kitchen sink delivers some of the cleanest water on Earth, removing up to 99% of more than 108 contaminants.
+Installing a state-of-the-art RO system under your kitchen sink delivers some of the cleanest water on Earth, removing up to 99% of more than 108 contaminants.
 In addition to chlorine, you will also filter lead, fluoride, and heavy metals.

 The best part?
 According to one of our customers, our reverse osmosis system is “so simple a child could install it.”
 Learn how to install a reverse osmosis system and connect your family with simply pure water today.